 “Give your eyes a night off with these Superdrug Hydrogel Eye Patches.
 With Mineral rich sea algae to help reduce puffiness and soothing Gardenia extract your eyes will be ready for what a new day will bring!“

-I’m really sorry that this overview has been so negative but I always want to be completely honest with everything I post on my blog, and I just think all three masks are disappointing.
-Boots have just released a new range of sheet masks with a lot more options to choose from so I’ll be giving them a try next as I wouldn’t be purchasing any more of the Superdrug sheet masks as I don’t think they’re worth the money as you could get better results with products you already own at home thanks to Pinterest.
+I’m really sorry that this Superdrug Facial Masks overview has been so negative but I always want to be completely honest with everything I post on my blog, and I just think all three masks are disappointing.
+Boots have just released a new range of sheet masks with a lot more options to choose from so I’ll be giving them a try next as I wouldn’t be purchasing any more of the Superdrug Facial Masks as I don’t think they’re worth the money as you could get better results with products you already own at home thanks to Pinterest.